Skip to content

 2. Choose chat or email and have your error code (OR-IEH-01) ready

-According to Google Pay’s support page, response times vary but most cases get resolved within 48 hours through chat support.
+According to Google Pay’s support page, response times vary by region but most cases get a first response through chat support within a business day.

 #When to Try a Different Payment Method

 If you’ve gone through all six methods and the error persists after a week, consider adding a card from a different bank as your primary payment method.
-Some banks have stricter fraud detection that repeatedly triggers Google’s security flags, creating a freeze-fix-freeze cycle.
+Some banks have stricter fraud detection that repeatedly trips Google’s security flags, creating a freeze-fix-freeze cycle that’s almost impossible to break with one card.

 Switching to a card from a different bank breaks that loop.
-You can also use Google Play gift cards from retail stores as a workaround for app purchases while waiting for your account issue to get resolved.
+Google Play gift cards from retail stores also work as a workaround for app purchases while you wait for the underlying account issue to clear.

 #How to Prevent OR-IEH-01 From Coming Back

 You don’t want to deal with this error twice.
-These steps keep your account in good standing.
+These habits keep your account in good standing.

 Keep your billing address current.
 Update it with both your bank and Google Payments on the same day after moving.